pdp10/sbpipe/docs/source/user_manual.md

 **Example 1:** configuration file for the pipeline *simulate*
 ```
 [simulate]
-# True if data must be generated, False otherwise
+# True if data should be generated, False otherwise
 generate_data=True
-# True if data must be analysed, False otherwise
+# True if data should be analysed, False otherwise
 analyse_data=True
-# True if a report must be generated, False otherwise
+# True if a report should be generated, False otherwise
 generate_report=True
 # The relative path to the project directory (from Working_Folder)
 project_dir=..
 # The Copasi model name
 model=insulin_receptor_stoch.cps
-# The cluster type. pp if the model is run locally, sge/lsf if run on cluster.
+# The cluster type. pp if the model is run locally,
+# sge/lsf if run on cluster.
 cluster=pp
 # The number of CPU if pp is used, ignored otherwise
 pp_cpus=7
-# The number of simulations to perform. n>=1 for stochastic simulations.
+# The number of simulations to perform.
+# n>=1 for stochastic simulations.
 runs=40
-# An experimental data set (or blank) to add to the simulated plots as additional layer
+# An experimental data set (or blank) to add to the
+# simulated plots as additional layer
 exp_dataset=insulin_receptor_dataset.csv
 # True if the experimental data set should be plotted.
 plot_exp_dataset=True